CCC Legacy National Statue Program

 How do we honor?

 Monuments tell a story and are a long term exhibit that can be meaningful to many generations.
-The CCC Worker Statue is a monument to the builders of modern conservation.
-One facet of the national CCC interpretive campaign is to strive to have a CCC Worker Statue in each state.
+The CCC Worker Statue is a monument to builders of modern conservation.
+One facet of the national CCC interpretive campaign is to strive to have a CCC Worker State in each state.

-To date, members and their supporters have purchased 65 statues across America.
+To date, members and their supporters have purchased 76 life size statues across America.
 These statues stand as a testament to the pride, hard work, and desire to teach the meaning of the CCC in America.